 Commuter Train Safety Issues

-Commuter train mishaps happen more often than most people realize unless the accident is a major collision that garners nationwide media attention.
+Commuter train mishaps happen more often than most people realize unless the accident is a significant collision that garners nationwide media attention.
 Otherwise, the media attention is local, and other areas never hear about the crash.
-These often involve Metrolink trains that people depend on for transportation to and from work or other transportation needs.

 But either way, the weight involved is enough to kill pedestrians or motorists who are on the tracks.
-As a matter of fact, weight and speed are major factors when an impact with an object takes place.
+Weight and speed are major factors when an impact with an object takes place.
 There are many examples of this.
 One of them is the Chatsworth Metrolink and Union Pacific freight train crash.
 This was considered one of the deadliest accidents.
 Human error or negligence was the cause of the wreck.

 Chatsworth Metrolink Crash.